-Here’s a sample resume we recently produced for a full-time teacher in Hong Kong.
+Here’s a sample resume we recently produced for a Teacher in Hong Kong .

 - Seasoned educator with proven track record in teaching and delivering Literature in English lectures and tutorials, as well as assuming multi-faceted roles including Head of Department, academic coach, and academic coordinator at leading schools in Hong Kong